 Before you start your business, it’s important to understand the different business structures in Canada, so you can find the right business type for your entrepreneurial dreams.
 We break down the pros and cons of the four most common business types in Canada, as well as the steps you’ll need to take to set up each.

 A sole proprietorship is the simplest business type.
 As the sole owner, decisions are with you only.
 Here’s what to consider when setting up a sole proprietorship:

 Pros and cons of a sole proprietorship

 A partnership is a type of business, consisting of two or more individuals that own a business together.
-There are three types of partnership: general partnerships, limited partnerships, and joint ventures.
+There are three types of partnerships: general partnerships, limited partnerships, and joint ventures.
 Here’s what to consider when setting up a partnership:

 Pros and cons of a partnership

-- Each partner contributes in terms of finances, labour or skills.
+- Each partner contributes in terms of finances, labour, or skills.

 - Each partner shares the burden of liability and losses to the business.

 - You need to share the profit with the other partner(s).

 - One or more partners may decide to leave the business.